DiamondLightSource/pythonSoftIOC/master/_sources/how-to/use-asyncio-in-an-ioc.rst.txt

 Use `asyncio` in an IOC
 =======================

-There are two libraries available for asynchronous operations in PythonIOC:
+There are two libraries available for asynchronous operations in pythonSoftIOC:
 `cothread` and `asyncio`.
 This guide shows how to use the latter in an IOC.